Welcome to my homepage ^_^

 Before Stanford: 2011

 - Khe Chai Sim and Minh-Thang Luong.
 2011.
 A Trajectory-based Parallel Model Combination with a Unified Static and Dynamic Parameter Compensation For Noisy Speech Recognition.
-Accepted in Automatic Speech Recognition and Understanding (ASRU’11).
+Automatic Speech Recognition and Understanding (ASRU’11).
 Hawaii, USA.
 Oral presentation.

 [ Paper ] [ Poster (.pdf) ]